 File Transfer with SFTP

-Command Line SFTP
+Command Line SCP

 Remote files are specified with a username, a host and a file (or directory): user@hostname:file